open-contracting/standard/docs/guidance/model/pre-qualification.md

 ## Example: Pre-qualification in Paraguay

-The Ministry of Public Works and Communications issues an [invitation for suppliers to pre-qualify for two tenders for consulting services related to road construction in two different groups of neighbourhoods](https://contrataciones.gov.py/licitaciones/convocatoria/338229-servicios-consultoria-estudios-factibilidad-diseno-final-ingenieria-tramos-caminos-1/precalificacion.html).
+The Ministry of Public Works and Communications issues an [invitation for suppliers to pre-qualify for two tenders for road construction in different neighbourhoods](https://contrataciones.gov.py/licitaciones/convocatoria/338229-servicios-consultoria-estudios-factibilidad-diseno-final-ingenieria-tramos-caminos-1/precalificacion.html).
 Each tender will re-use the list of pre-qualified suppliers established as a result of this first procedure.

-Since this invitation represents the initiation of a contracting process to establish a list of pre-qualified suppliers, it is modelled using the tender block in OCDS.
+The invitation represents the initiation of a contracting process to establish a list of pre-qualified suppliers, so it is modelled using the `tender` section in OCDS.

-`tender.procurementMethod` is set to ‘selective’, since only qualified suppliers will be invited to bid in subsequent tenders that use the list.
+Only qualified suppliers will be invited to bid in subsequent tenders that use the list, so `tender.procurementMethod` is set to ‘selective’.

 ```eval_rst
 .. jsoninclude:: ../../examples/pre-qualification/pre-qualification-paraguay-package.json